rfunk82/RFRateMe/README.md

 Features
 ========

-- If the user chooses "Rate now" or "No, thanks" alert won't be shown again.
+- If the user chooses "Rate now" or "Never ask me again" alert won't be shown again.
 - If the user chooses "Remind me later" they will get the alert after 3 (Default) days.

 Configuration